Amid Kazakhstan upheaval 'Leader of Nation' Nursultan Nazarbayev ‘leaves country for medical reasons'

 A bne IntelliNews correspondent in Almaty said there was speculation that Tokayev was also replacing other key officials with loyalists and that the outcome of the turmoil might even eventually be described as a "coup".
 He noted that the TV channel run by Nazarbayev’s daughter Dariga, KTK, had gone off air and stopped broadcasting.
 Nazarbayev’s website, elbasy.kz, was, meanwhile, down on the morning of January 6.

-Reshaped establishment may lick lips
+Reshaped establishment may lick its lips

 Whatever reshaped Kazakh establishment emerges out of the carnage presently seen in the country may lick its lips at the prospect of taking over Nazarbayev and Kulibayev assets.

-A December 2020 RFE/RL feature entitled “Big Houses, Deep Pockets—The Nazarbaev Family’s Opulent Offshore Real Estate Empire”—offers one look at some of what is at stake.
+A December 2020 RFE/RL feature entitled “Big Houses, Deep Pockets –The Nazarbayev Family’s Opulent Offshore Real Estate Empire” – offers one look at some of what is at stake.
 RFE/RL identified at least $785mn in European and US real estate purchases made by Nazarbayev’s family members and their in-laws in six countries over a 20-year span.

 Nazarbayev's son-in-law and oligarch Timur Kulibayev (Image: UK Foreign and Commonwealth Office).

-The feature noted: “Prominent among those [family members] is Kulibaev, who has been dogged for years by accusations that his wealth, mainly from his work in the oil-and-gas industry, derives from his familial relations.
-The Financial Times on December 2 said it had uncovered a secret scheme that allegedly channeled tens of millions of dollars from contracts related to a massive gas pipeline to China to Kulibaev.”
+The feature noted: “Prominent among those [family members] is Kulibayev, who has been dogged for years by accusations that his wealth, mainly from his work in the oil and gas industry, derives from his familial relations.
+The Financial Times on December 2 said it had uncovered a secret scheme that allegedly channelled tens of millions of dollars from contracts related to a massive gas pipeline to China to Kulibayev.”

-Former Communist boss Nazarbayev is well-known to former UK prime minister Tony Blair.
+Former Communist boss Nazarbayev is well-known to former UK prime minister Sir Tony Blair.
 In 2014, Blair's role in advising countries with poor human rights records came under scrutiny after he gave Nazarbayev advice on how to avoid his image being tarnished by the killing of civilian protesters by police in the oil town of Zhanaozen.
-The former British Labour Party leader's consultancy, Tony Blair Associates, signed a multi- million pound deal to advise Kazakhstan's leadership under Nazarbayev on good governance, just months after Nazarbayev was controversially re-elected with 96% of the vote and weeks before the massacre.
+The former British Labour Party leader's consultancy, Tony Blair Associates, signed a multi-million-pound deal to advise Kazakhstan's leadership under Nazarbayev on good governance, just months after Nazarbayev was controversially re-elected with 96% of the vote and weeks before the massacre.

 If Nazarbayev, born in a rural town near largest Kazakh city Almaty in July 1940, has departed Kazakhstan for good, there will be big speculation as to where he, and family members, will make their new home.